Effective Date: 05MAR2021

-As a hosting provider, Secure-24 LLC (“Secure-24”) offers its Customers (also known as “Subscribers”), and their end users the means to acquire and disseminate public, private, commercial, and non-commercial information through Secure-24 devices, networks, and infrastructure.
+As a hosting provider, Secure-24 LLC (“Secure-24”), its U.S. affiliate Symmetry Corporation, and its U.S. and India subsidiaries, hereinafter collectively referred to as “Secure-24”, “we”, “us”, or “our”), offers its Customers (also known as “Subscribers”) and their end users the means to acquire and disseminate public, private, commercial, and non-commercial information through Secure-24 devices, networks, and infrastructure.
 Secure-24 respects that the Internet provides a forum for free and open discussion and dissemination of information.
-However, when there are competing business, legal, security or other concerns, Secure-24 reserves the right to take preventative or corrective actions.
+However, when there are competing business, legal, security, or other concerns, Secure-24 reserves the right to take preventative or corrective actions.
 In order to balance these competing interests, Secure-24 has developed this Acceptable Use Policy (“AUP”), which supplements and explains certain terms of each customer’s respective service agreement and is intended as a guide to the Customer’s rights and obligations when utilizing Secure-24’s services.
-Notwithstanding the foregoing, the terms of the Master Service Agreement, including all Schedules thereto, shall supersede and govern with regard to any conflict between this document and the Master Services Agreement or Schedule thereto.
-This AUP may be revised from time to time in accordance with the terms of the Master Service Agreement.
+Notwithstanding the foregoing, the terms of the Master Service Agreement, including all Schedules thereto, shall supersede and govern with regard to any conflict between this document and the Master Service Agreement or Schedules thereto.
+This AUP may be revised from time to time and revisions shall be applicable in accordance with the terms of the Master Service Agreement.

 When Subscribers disseminate information through the Internet, they also must keep in mind that Secure-24 does not review, edit, censor, or take responsibility for any information its Subscribers may create.
 When users place information on the Internet, they have the same liability as other authors for copyright infringement, defamation, and other harmful speech.
-Also, because the information they create is carried over Secure-24’s network and may reach a large number of people, including both Subscribers and non-subscribers of Secure-24.
-Subscribers’ postings to the Internet may affect other Subscribers and may harm Secure-24’s goodwill, business reputation, and operations.
-In doing so, Customer may violate this Acceptable Use Policy and/or the Master Services Agreement between the parties to which this policy is an Exhibit, when Customer, its users, affiliates, or subsidiaries engage in, or attempt to engage in, the following prohibited activities:
+Also, because the information they create is carried over Secure-24’s network and may reach a large number of people, including both Subscribers and non-subscribers of Secure-24, Subscribers’ postings to the Internet may affect other Subscribers and may harm Secure-24’s goodwill, business reputation, and operations.
+In doing so, the Subscriber may violate this AUP and/or the Master Service Agreement between the parties to which this policy is an Exhibit, when Subscriber, its users, affiliates, or subsidiaries engage in, or attempt to engage in, the following prohibited activities:

-- Engaging in “hacking”, “cracking”, mail bombing, port scanning, denial of service, or other malicious or destructive activities, whether lawful or unlawful, that Secure-24 determines to be harmful to its Subscribers, operations, reputation, goodwill, or customer relations.
+- Engaging in “hacking”, “cracking”, mail bombing, crypto mining, port scanning, denial of service (DoS), or other malicious or destructive activities, whether lawful or unlawful, that Secure-24 determines to be harmful to its Subscribers, operations, reputation, goodwill, or customer relations

 - Disrupting the use of or interfering with the ability of others to effectively use the network or any connected network, system, service, or equipment

-- Facilitating a violation of this AUP by advertising, transmitting, or otherwise making available any software, program, product, or service that is designed to violate this AUP, including, but not limited to the facilitation of the means to spam, flooding, mail bombing, denial of service attacks.
+- Facilitating a violation of this AUP by advertising, transmitting, or otherwise making available any software, program, product, or service that is designed to violate this AUP, including, but not limited to the facilitation of the means to spam, flooding, mail bombing, and denial of service (Dos) attacks

 Secure-24 is aware that many of its Subscribers are themselves providers of Internet services and that information reaching Secure-24’s facilities from those Subscribers may have originated from a customer of the Subscriber or from another third-party.
 Secure-24 does not require its Subscribers who offer Internet services to monitor or censor transmissions or web sites created by customers of its Subscribers.
 Secure-24 reserves the right to take action against Subscribers or their customers to help enforce compliance with this policy.
 Secure-24 anticipates that Subscribers who offer Internet services will reasonably cooperate with Secure-24 in any corrective or preventive action that Secure-24 deems necessary for compliance with this policy.
 Failure to cooperate with such corrective or preventive measures is a violation of this Secure-24 policy.